SIN

 All seven variants were available individually or as a boxset limited to 7 total copies through A Thousand Arms Music.
 The boxset included a hand-printed white box featuring the RANGES logo on the front.

-In parallel with the release of Sin, a new set of apparel was created—each piece serving as an extension of the record’s visual and thematic world.
+In parallel with the release of Sin, a new set of apparel was created.
+Each piece serving as an extension of the record’s visual and thematic world.
 These garments weren’t designed as casual merchandise, but as wearable fragments of the descent.

 The black-on-black logo hoodie features the RANGES logo printed with black water based ink on a pigment black pullover hoodie.